AndrewKelton/Small-Project/README.md

 - **Scope**: Web app logo image
 - **Use**: Generate logo image of dog for the web app header

+- **Tool**: Claude 4.5 Sonnet (Anthropic, claude.ai)
+- **Dates**: January 20 - 21, 2026; February 11 - 14
+- **Scope**: Specific design logic for the API.
+Helped make the specific SQL logic code for login, signup, deletecontact, and addcontact.
+Also implemented it for partial search logic in the 4 cases in searchcontact.php.
+- **Use**: Generated code for specific logic parts across the API files.
+Also helped me understand the logic behind PHP code and how it is implemented.
+Claude aided me in my debugging of why incorrect error codes were being returned and helped me find parts across login, signup, addcontact, and deletecontact where I did not fully complete the logic, causing incorrect 200 codes instead of 400, 409, 500, etc.

 All AI-generated code was reviewed, tested, and modified to meet assignment requirements.
 Final implementation reflects my understanding of the concepts.